david-04/shortycut/src/docs/favicons.md

 ![](img/favicons-missing.png)

 When downloading icons from elsewhere, the base filename (without extension) must be exactly as displayed in the list.
 For example, the icon for `dict.leo.org` could be saved as `dict.leo.org.ico`.
-The file extensions can be `ico`, `jpg`, `png` or `svg`.
+The file extensions can be `ico`, `jpg`, `png`, or `svg`.

 ## ![](img/arrow.svg) Downloaded favicons